mariorz/voipdrupal/modules/voipplivo/README.txt

   - Click on Plivo's "configure" link

-  - Fill in the fields with the "Account SID", "Auth Token" with your Plivo auth_id and auth_token values(see "Plivo configuration" above).
+  - Fill in the fields "Account SID" and "Auth Token" with your Plivo "AUTH_ID" and "AUTH_TOKEN" values, respectively (see "Plivo configuration" above)

-  - If your Plivo is on a different server than Drupal then change the value of Plivo REST API Url
+  - If your Plivo is on a different server than Drupal, change the value of "Plivo REST API Url" to the new server's URL

-  - Optionally click the Advanced settings and setup the other values as per your needs.
+  - Optionally click "Plivo Outbound Call Parameters", to set up advanced options as per your needs

   - Press "Save".
 That will take you back to admin/voip/servers